AdobeDocs/target.en/help/main/c-activities/t-automated-personalization/algo-random-forest.md

 For categorical features, a set of all possible features is maintained and the likelihood transformation is used to reduce the data size.
 For numeric features, rescaling ensures that the features are comparable across the board.

-**Balancing learning vs. personalizing with the Multi-Armed Bandit**
+### Balancing learning versus personalizing with the multi-armed bandit

 After [!DNL Target] has personalization models built to personalize your traffic, there is a clear tradeoff you face for future visitors to your activity.
 Should you personalize all the traffic based on the current model or should you continue to learn from new visitors by randomly serving them random offers?
 You want to make sure the personalization algorithm is always learning about new trends in your visitors, while personalizing most of the traffic.